-The propagation of light in electric and magnetic waves is perpendicular to each other.
-His findings are published in 1873 ‘Treatise on Electricity and Magnetism’.
+Maxwell’s findings were published in 1873 ‘Treatise on Electricity and Magnetism’.
+He noted the propagation of light in electric and magnetic waves is perpendicular to each other.
 The electromagnetic theory has paved the wave for many technological innovations in the field of electricity.
 The electromagnetic waves are arranged as per the frequency and wavelength.
 The electromagnetic waves are propagated in the space in the form of sinusoidal waves.

 Heinrich Hertz was the first person to utilize the principle of Maxwell to develop equipment for sending and receiving radio pulses.
 Based on James Clerk Maxwell theory today’s must-haves, television and microwave were created.
 Human life is not imaginable with electronic devices.

 The James Clerk Maxwell is often compared with the famous scientist Sir Isaac Newton and Albert Einstein for his contributions of the fundamentals of nature.